Melvin Belli: Death

 Belli died of complications from pancreatic cancer at his home in San Francisco on July 9, 1996, aged 88.
 His death came suddenly, and in the presence of his wife Nancy.
 The New York Times quoted his publicist Edward Lozzi: "He was sitting; he just stopped breathing".
 At the time of his death, he had three sons, three daughters, twelve grandchildren, and two dogs.
+He was remembered as, "an impresario of a lawyer who pioneered new techniques and huge settlements in personal injury cases and who defended Jack Ruby, the man who killed Lee Harvey Oswald."
 He is buried in Odd Fellows Cemetery in Sonora, California, his birthplace.
+He is remembered as one of the "most famous lawyers in America."